StevenBoscarine/jboss-javaee6-webapp/readme.txt

  get your foot in the door developing with Java EE 6.
-This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0) that can run on a certified application server (Complete or Web Profile).
+This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0) that can run on a certified application server (Full or Web Profile).
 It includes a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.

  System requirements
  ===================

  All you need to run this project is Java 5.0 (Java SDK 1.5) or greator and Maven 2.0.10 or greater.
+However, we strongly recommend Java 6.0 and Maven 3.
-This application is setup to be run on a Java EE 6 application server.
-We've tested it on GlassFish 3.0.1 and JBoss AS 6.0.0.M3.
+ This application is configured to be run on a Java EE 6 application server.
+ We've tested it on both GlassFish 3.0.1 and JBoss AS 6.0.0.M3.

+ NOTE:
- Please note that Maven 2 project needs to use the JBoss Nexus Maven repository because there are certain Java EE API JARs that are not yet publised to the Maven Central Repository (see https://jira.jboss.org/jira/browse/WELD-222) The testing framework used by the project, Arquillian, is also only available in the JBoss repository.
+ This project retrieves artifacts from the JBoss Community Maven repository because there are certain Java EE API JARs that are not yet publised to the Maven Central Repository (see https://jira.jboss.org/jira/browse/WELD-222).
+ The integration testing framework used by the project, Arquillian, is also only available in the JBoss Community Maven repository.
+This repository is a superset of Maven central.

  Deploying the application
  =========================